AKSHAT202003/Lost_data_recovery_tool/README.md

 - You might see multiple results.
 Your system often use different partion blocks to save successive versions of a file.
 Make sure you've found the last version.
 - Try exploring neighboring blocks to be sure to save your whole file.

-## Contributing

-Thank you for considering contributing to RecoverPy.
-Any request, bug report or PR are welcome.
-Please read the [contributing guide](CONTRIBUTING.md).